scalameter/scalameter/home/gettingstarted/index.md

 - runtime behaviour is in general nondeterministic
 - performance metrics such as *running time* inherently give an incomplete picture about the performance characteristics

-A microbenchmark portrays neither the real-world behaviour of your code, nor does it result in a precise performance measurement.
+A microbenchmark portrays neither the real-world behaviour of your code, nor does it result in a precise, reproducible performance measurement.
 So why is microbenchmarking still important?

 It is important because it gives you *some* information about the performance characteristics of your code, in some particular conditions.
 This information might not be complete, but it can capture some of the characteristics that you are interested in.
+In particular, it can compare several implementations in some specific conditions leading you to a conclusion which is faster in those specific conditions.
+That may give you some idea of how your code behaves in some other set of conditions.

 ### When to write a microbenchmark